KohliDev/liota/tutorials/RPi_Turoial_Getting_Started.md

 $ sudo python setup.py install
 ```

-You can test if the library  properly installed by running the below command, you`ll get the temperature and humidity as the output at the current point of time:
+You can test if the library  properly installed by running the below command, you'll get the temperature and humidity as the output at the current point of time:
 ```bash
 $ sudo /home/pi/sources/Adafruit_Python_DHT/examples/AdafruitDHT.py 2302 4
 ```

-Post this step we`ll install liota
+Post this step we'll install liota
 ```bash
 $ pip install liota
 ```